RaceFPV/StarForgeOS/README.md

-# Tracer - ESP32-C3 Timing System
+# StarForge - ESP32 Drone Race Timing System

 **The ultimate dual-mode FPV race timer** - Works standalone with WiFi or integrates seamlessly with RotorHazard server.
-Built on ESP32-C3 for maximum performance and reliability.
+Built on ESP32 for maximum performance and reliability.

 ## 🏁 Two Modes, One Device